javiermontanana/grade5theory/_00-very-basics/basic.md

 and lowers the pitch of a note by one semitone.

-There is another sign called a natural which is used to indicate that a note is *not* sharp or flat.
+There is another accidental called a natural which is used to indicate that a note is *not* sharp or flat.
 We will see when this is required later.

 A natural looks like this: